 Sometimes I just clip a travel palette right onto the Coroplast boards, so I can pick the whole thing up and walk around with it on location.
 You can use a single Coroplast panel, or two or three clipped together as shown above.
 Or, clip an entire sketchbook onto the boards, as below:

 GENERAL PURPOSE STUFF:

-- Paper towels for lifting mistakes, removing excess water from brushes.
+- Paper towels: For quickly blotting mistakes, removing excess water from brushes, handling spills.